mozilla-l10n/documentation/products/mozilla_org/extract_strings.md

 ### Add notes and comments to the extracted file:

 Add important information at the top of the file:
-* A Note (`## NOTE:`) for [demo/test URLs](https://github.com/mozilla-l10n/www.mozilla.org/blob/master/en-US/firefox/facebookcontainer/index.lang#L2).
+* A Note (`## NOTE:`) for [demo/test URLs](https://github.com/mozilla-l10n/www.mozilla.org/blob/f5747193ee5af7e83fafa2cf70a2031dfa3d9773/en-US/firefox/facebookcontainer/index.lang#L2).
-* A Note for test instruction if necessary, for a page that is more dynamic, such as the [privacy_protection_tour.lang](https://github.com/mozilla-l10n/www.mozilla.org/blob/master/en-US/firefox/tracking-protection-tour.lang#L8).
+* A Note for test instruction if necessary, for a page that is more dynamic, such as the [privacy_protection_tour.lang](https://github.com/mozilla-l10n/www.mozilla.org/blob/f5747193ee5af7e83fafa2cf70a2031dfa3d9773/en-US/firefox/tracking-protection-tour.lang#L8).
 * Make sure to add tags, if there are strings [bound to l10n tags](working_bedrock.md#l10n-tags).

 Proceed to the content of the file.
 Add a comment to the following type of strings to provide more context:
 * Page title and description.
 Typically, a page title string should be translated in a short or catchy way.
-* If the string contains a link, to which [URL](https://github.com/mozilla-l10n/www.mozilla.org/blob/master/en-US/firefox/tracking-protection-tour.lang#L129) it points to.
+* If the string contains a link, to which [URL](https://github.com/mozilla-l10n/www.mozilla.org/blob/f5747193ee5af7e83fafa2cf70a2031dfa3d9773/en-US/firefox/tracking-protection-tour.lang#L129) it points to.
 This gives context to localizers.
-* If a string is behind a tag, make sure to add the [tag binding](https://github.com/mozilla-l10n/langchecker/wiki/.lang-files-format#string-meta-data) it.
+* If a string is behind a tag, make sure to add the [tag bindings](https://github.com/mozilla-l10n/langchecker/wiki/.lang-files-format#string-meta-data).
 * A new string behind a tag makes another string obsolete.
-Make sure to add [an obsolete comment](https://github.com/mozilla-l10n/www.mozilla.org/blob/master/en-US/firefox/tracking-protection-tour.lang#L99) to help localizers prioritize their work, and that old and new strings are next to each other.
+Make sure to add [an obsolete comment](https://github.com/mozilla-l10n/www.mozilla.org/blob/f5747193ee5af7e83fafa2cf70a2031dfa3d9773/en-US/firefox/tracking-protection-tour.lang#L99) to help localizers prioritize their work, and that old and new strings are next to each other.
 This will also make removal of old strings easier in further updates.
 * A comment for an alternative to an expression that may not be culturally relevant, or to a pun that doesn’t translate well.
 * Check English content for capitalization, hyphenated word to make sure they are consistent with the [Firefox style guide](https://design.firefox.com/photon/copy/word-list.html) (macOS vs. MacOS, sign in to vs. sign into).